Low-Resource Quantum Energy Gap Estimation via Randomization: Energy Spectrum of the Heisenberg Hamiltonian

 \section{Energy Spectrum of the Heisenberg Hamiltonian}

 In condensed matter physics, the isotropic Heisenberg model is typically defined using spin-1/2 operators $\mathbf{S}_i = \frac{1}{2}\boldsymbol{\sigma}_i$, where $\boldsymbol{\sigma} = (X, Y, Z)$ are the Pauli matrices \cite{takahashi1999, mattis1981}.
 The standard Hamiltonian is: Our simulation employs Pauli operators directly, implying a scaling of $\boldsymbol{\sigma}_i \cdot \boldsymbol{\sigma}_{i+1} = 4(\mathbf{S}_i \cdot \mathbf{S}_{i+1})$.
 Consequently, all eigenvalues are scaled by a factor of 4 relative to the classic Bethe Ansatz results \cite{bethe1931}.
 For an infinite chain, the ground state energy $E_0$ follows the Hulthén integral \cite{hulthen1938}, while low-lying excitations are described by des Cloizeaux-Pearson magnon triplets \cite{descloizeaux1962}.
 In our finite $N=10$ system with open boundary conditions and $J=1$, exact diagonalization reveals a discrete spectrum governed by $SU(2)$ symmetry.
-The ground state and the 10th energy level, which resides in the third excited manifold, yield the following numerical results: $E_{Ground state}= -17.0321$ and $E_{10^{th}}= -12.6726$ resulting theoretical energy gap for our state preparation : $\Delta E \approx 4.3595$.
+The ground state and the 10th energy level, which resides in the third excited manifold, yield the following numerical results: $E_{Ground state}= -17.0321$ and $E_{10^{th}}= -12.6726$ resulting in the target transition energy gap for our state preparation, $\Delta E_{0,10}=E_{10}-E_0\approx 4.3595$.
 This gap represents the energy required to sustain multi-magnon excitations within the quantized momentum space of a 10-qubit chain.
+We emphasize that this is not an adjacent-level spacing.
+It is the transition energy gap selected by preparing a superposition of the ground state and the 10th energy level, and therefore it appears as the dominant frequency in the time-dependent signal.